|

 Sterling hammered Silver (intro 1942)

-Insignia, GF alternating 9 vertical lines plain band
+Insignia, Gold filled with alternating 9 vertical lines plain band

 Heirloom, all solid 14 k gold, fish scales, (aka Scallop) (intro 1942)